Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Introduction

 \section{Introduction}

 In computational learning theory, the Probably Approximately Correct (PAC) model of Valiant~\cite{Valiant84atheory} gives a complexity-theoretic foundation of what it means for a concept class to be (efficiently) learnable.
 In the most basic setting of PAC learning model, we want to learn a set of Boolean functions, $C = \{c:\zo^n \rightarrow \zo \}$, called the concept class.
-The goal of a learning algorithm $A$ is to probably approximate guess the identity of an unknown target concept $c^* \in C$ from samples $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\}$, where $\{x_1,x_2, \dots\}$ are inputs randomly drawn from a distribution $D$ that is unknown to $A$.
-Specifically, with error parameters $\eps$ and $\delta$, for all concept $c^* \in C$ and probability distribution $D$, $A$ is required to, given access to the samples $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\}$, with probability $1-\delta$, come up with a hypothesis $h$ that is $\eps$-close to $c^*$, i.e. $\Pr_{x\leftarrow D}[c(x) \neq h(x)] \leq \eps$.
-Such a learning algorithm is called a $(\eps,\delta)$-PAC learner for the concept class $C$.
+The goal of a learning algorithm $A$ is to guess the identity of an unknown target concept $c^* \in C$ from samples $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\}$, where $\{x_1,x_2, \dots\}$ are inputs randomly drawn from a distribution $D$ that is unknown to $A$.
+Specifically, with error parameters $\eps$ and $\delta$, for all concept $c^* \in C$ and probability distribution $D$, $A$ is required to, given access to the samples $\{(x_1,c^*(x_1)),(x_2,c^*(x_2)),\dots\}$, with probability $1-\delta$, come up with a hypothesis $h \in C$ that is $\eps$-close to $c^*$, i.e. $\Pr_{x\leftarrow D}[c(x) \neq h(x)] \leq \eps$.
+Such a learning algorithm is called a proper\footnote{Proper means that the hypothesis $h$ must be inside the concept class $C$, whereas an improper learner can output any $h$ as the hypothesis.
+All learners in this paper are proper, and we sometimes omit the term ``proper''.} $(\eps,\delta)$-PAC learner for the concept class $C$.
 Of course, we would like the learner $A$ to be as efficient as possible in terms of both sample complexity (i.e., the number of samples $A$ needs to access) and time complexity, and ideally, polynomial in the input length $n$ and the error parameters $\eps^{-1}$ and $\log(1/\delta)$.
 Since its introduction in the 80's by Valiant, PAC learning theory has been deeply studied to characterize when efficient learning is or is not possible.

+Following Valient's PAC learning model on Boolean functions, generalization to different kinds of concept classes has been proposed, including Boolean functions on continuous spaces~\cite{blumer1989learnability}, probabilistic Boolean functions~\cite{kearns1994efficient,alon1997scale}, functions with $\{0,\dots, n\}$ outputs~\cite{natarajan1989learning,bendavid1995characterizations}, and real valued functions~\cite{bartlett1996fat}.

+With quantum computers coming closer and closer into reality, it is natural to generalize the PAC learning model to quantum channels, capturing the learnability of quantum circuits or devices that we might build in the near future.
+Note that quantum states has an inherent "unlearnability", as manifested by the no-cloning theorem and uncertainty principle.
+Therefore this study of learnability of quantum channels has an interesting interaction between classical learning theory and quantum information theory.